 We have seen some important progress in recent weeks in funding markets, due to these policy responses and due to related actions taken by other governmental institutions.
 That said, significant strains continue in some markets and among financial institutions.
 It is critical that the steps we have taken succeed in restoring stability.
 But as I noted, these actions have had the undesirable side effect of exacerbating the TBTF problem.
 Once immediate fires have been doused, policymakers will have to turn to reining in TBTF because, left unchecked, the TBTF embers remaining from our emergency response will likely contribute to future financial conflagrations.
 I now discuss some reforms to address TBTF that I think policymakers ought to consider seriously at that point.

 I have long recommended that policymakers evaluate policies to address TBTF against their ability to appropriately reduce the likelihood that government will provide support to nominally uninsured creditors of large financial institutions.
 I believe that policymakers provide such support in order to limit the fallout, or spillovers, that arise when a large financial institution gets into trouble.
-So effective TBTF policies are those that allow policymakers to better manage the spillovers from the collapse or failure of a large financial firm.
-Based on recent public statements from a range of officials, I see a consensus emerging on this policy framework for addressing the TBTF problem.
+So, effective TBTF policies are those that allow policymakers to better manage the spillovers from the collapse or failure of a large financial firm.
+Based on recent public statements from a range of officials, I see a consensus emerging on this policy framework.

 This framework, however, does not provide sufficient detail to really guide policy.
 In prior work, we have provided a fairly extensive list of specific recommendations; more recently, we have offered a near-term plan with three specific reforms, which I will discuss later.
 These recommendations flow directly from the framework that policymakers seem comfortable with and thus are a good place to start.